 I’ve been working in central government, in various guises, for ten and a half years.
 It’s been quite a decade.
 I don’t tend to talk or write much about what I do.
 But today, I’ve sat down and made myself go through that career.
 It’s entailed: 8 roles 8 departments 3 general elections 5 administrations Tens of millions of pounds of budget managed Delivery of over 40 digital projects/services I’ve edited an multi-award winning staff magazine.
 Developed and operated the first cross government online community using an open source platform.
-I delivered iterations of G-cloud and the first Digital Outcomes…3 Comments
+I delivered same day payday loans iterations of G-cloud and…3 Comments

 Random musings Posts

 I was reading Paul Sutton’s reflections on being freelance for a month and nodding vigorously.
 I started to write a comment and realised it was morphing into a post on it’s own.
 So, here are my reflections on having been freelance for almost 6 months.
 Freedom The sense of freedom is still strong at this point.
 It’s really hard to describe this feeling.
 Even when working a contract role which required me being in an office on a daily basis, I still had that sense of freedom.
 I have no boss putting expectations on me (though my own expectations as my…Leave a Comment

 For the past two years, I’ve undertaken a Goodreads’ Reading Challenge for the year.
 I failed in 2013, reading just 41 out of 52 books.
 I set the same goal for 2014, and succeeded!
 I was helped along the way with some graphic novel collections alternated with some epically long novels.
 So for 2015 I wanted to try something a little different.
 I’ve come up with the idea of still reading 52 books in 52 weeks, I know it is doable – especially with plenty of holidays planned for the year.
 So of my 52 books for 2015, 12 of…Leave a Comment